Dhruvinoza17/Eterna/README.md

 # Eterna
-This is an complete e-commerce website.
+This is an complete e-commerce website.<br>
-Technologies that aare used to build this website are as below:
+Technologies that aare used to build this website are as below:<br>
-Front-End : HTML, CSS, JS, BootStrap.
+Front-End : HTML, CSS, JS, BootStrap.<br>
-Back-End : PHP, mySQL, AJAX, JSON.
+Back-End : PHP, mySQL, AJAX, JSON.<br>